hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 ### Authorization

 You can also provide an auth token using the `token` configuration key.
-This is necessary if your GraphCMS project is **not** publicly available, or you want to scope access to a specific content stage (i.e. draft content).
+This is necessary if your Hygraph project is **not** publicly available, or you want to scope access to a specific content stage (i.e. draft content).

 ```js
 // gatsby-config.js